laurent35240/Magento-Order-tickets/README.md

  * Administrators can change status of a chat
  * Different message can be seen in BO in a global grid, into orders and into customer account
+ * Administrators can create new ticket directly in BO or delete them
  * Email notification send to administrator about new tickets posted by customers

 ## Installation